-Harshad Chopda Birthday Special: Here Are Unknown Facts Of Birthday Boy!
+Bepannaah Actor Harshad Chopda Birthday Special: Here Are Unknown Facts About The Birthday Boy!

 Television's handsome hunk Harshad Chopda made to the list of Times 20 Most Desirable Men on Hindi Television 2018.
 The actor started his acting career with the role of Karan Srivastav in Mamta.
 He is known for his roles Cadet Ali Baig in Left Right Left, Akshat Mehra in Amber Dhara, Prem in Kis Desh Mein Hai Meraa Dil, Raghav in Dil Se Di Dua...
 Saubhagyavati Bhava and Sahir in Humsafars.
-He also made a Bollywood film debut The End in 2016.
+He also made his Bollywood debut with The End in 2016.
 The actor made a damakedaar comeback on television with the show Bepannaah alongside Jennifer Winget.

-Today (May 17), on the occasion of his birthday, we bring you some of the unknown facts of the actor!
+Today (May 17), on the occasion of his birthday, we bring you some unknown facts about the actor!
 Take a look!

 Harshad Is A Computer Engineer!

 Harshad Chopda's full name is Harshad Prakash Chopda.
-Before pursuing his dream of becoming an actor, the actor became computer engineer (Pune).
+Before pursuing his dream of becoming an actor, the actor became a computer engineer (Pune).

 The Actor Has Done Ramp Shows!